-Network connexions are detailled as following: Name of the interface on the system, IP address, Network Mask, usage of DHCP or static configuration, MAC address, Type of connexion, Speed of the connexion and Status.
+Network connections are detailed as following: Name of the interface on the system, IP address, Network Mask, usage of DHCP or static configuration, MAC address, Type of connection, Speed of the connection and Status.

 And finally, you get the list of every software package present on the system, including version and description.